Control of Separable Subsystems with Application to Prostheses

 \section{INTRODUCTION}

 Powered prostheses offer many advantages over passive prostheses, such as reducing the amputee's metabolic cost \cite{AntagActiveKnee, PowAnkleMetabolicHugh} and increasing the amputee's self-selected walking speed \cite{AntagActiveKnee}.
-To control these prostheses, previous work focused on dividing a human gait cycle into phases and controlling each with impedance control \cite{DesignControlTransProsth}.
+To control these prostheses, previous work focused on dividing a human gait cycle into phases and controlling each with impedance control \cite{DesignControlTransProsth},\cite{ConfProsthFive, VirtConsCtrlProst}.
 These methods are highly heuristic and require extensive tuning.
 Recent work determined these impedance parameters through a bipedal robot gait generation optimization method \cite{aghasadeghi2013learning}.
-The researchers later improved tracking and robustness of this method by adding a feedback term, formulated by a model independent quadratic program constructed with output functions \cite{zhao2014quadratic}, inspired by \cite{ames2014rapidly}.
-These successes motivate translating to prosthesis other nonlinear control methods that have proved effective for walking robots, such as feedback linearization \cite{ames2014human}, control Lyapunov functions \cite{ames2014rapidly}, control barrier functions \cite{ames2014control}, and input to state stabilizing controllers \cite{kolathaya2018inputstability}.
+The researchers then improved controller performance by including a feedback term implemented with a model independent quadratic program \cite{zhao2017first}.
+These successes motivate translating to prostheses other nonlinear control methods proven effective for bipedal robots, such as feedback linearization \cite{ames2014human}, control Lyapunov functions \cite{ames2014rapidly}, and control barrier functions \cite{Nguyen2020}.
 However two problems arise when trying to translate these methods to prostheses.
 One, the control laws depend on the full system dynamics, but here the \textit{human dynamics are unknown}.
 Two, the prosthesis dynamics depend on the full system states, but here the \textit{human states are unknown}.